ripple-integration/clio/README.md

 **Status:** This software is in beta mode.
 We encourage anyone to try it out and report any issues they discover.
-Version 1.0 coming soon.
+Version 1.0 coming soon. t

 # Clio
 Clio is an XRP Ledger API server.
 Clio is optimized for RPC calls, over websocket or JSON-RPC.
 Validated